 We hear this question all the time and the answer is NO, you cannot legally buy antibiotics over the counter here in Spain.

-By law, you can only get antibiotics (antibióticos) from a pharmacist in Spain if you have a prescription (receta) from your doctor or a hospital.
+By law, you can only get antibiotics (antibióticos) and penicillins from a pharmacist in Spain if you have a prescription (receta) from your doctor or a hospital.

-Saying that, we continue to hear of stories from people on forums and elsewhere on the web stating that there are some Spanish pharmacies that are still selling antibiotics over the counter.
+Saying that, we continue to hear stories from people on forums and elsewhere on the web stating that some Spanish pharmacies are still selling antibiotics over the counter.
 This is not the norm though and as mentioned previously, it is illegal.

 The misuse of antibiotics has become a worldwide issue in recent years to the point that the WHO (World Health Organisation) described antibiotic resistance as one of the biggest threats to global health.